N-Maas/GraphVise/README.md

 All libraries can be installed from the package manager.
 Open a terminal and install

-`sudo apt install build-essential cmake libgl1-mesa-dev`
+`sudo apt install build-essential cmake libgl1-mesa-dev libglm-dev`

 If you want to configure the CMake project with a GUI application you can optionally add